purpleteam-labs/purpleteam-docs/local/local-setup.md

 # Testers

 Currently purpleteam has the app-scanner implemented.
-The server-scanner and tls-checker are stubbed out and waiting to be implemented.
+The server-scanner and tls-checker are stubbed out and in the [Product Backlog](https://github.com/purpleteam-labs/purpleteam/projects/2) waiting to be implemented.
+Details on progress can be found [here](https://github.com/purpleteam-labs/purpleteam/issues/60) (for tls-checker) and [here](https://github.com/purpleteam-labs/purpleteam/issues/61) (for server-scanner).

 Additional Testers can be added by community contributors.